 The entire Case Files collection is available here.

-Emory University has a University site license for the citation management program EndNote.
+Emory University has a site license for the citation management program EndNote.
 You can download and install EndNote from the Software Express server with your University NetID and password.
+For Mac users running Big Sur, you will have to download EndNote 20 from the Software Express server.

 For additional information regarding EndNote, visit the WHSC Library's EndNote page.